Public-Health-Scotland/vscode_prep/README.md

 - If your project only have (.py) Python scripts, make sure to select the proper interpreter.
 Press ctrl + shift + p and search Python select interpreter

 ### Python packages on requirements.txt
-These packages are the most popular and you can customise your own requirements.txt file depending on your project needs.
+These packages are the most popular and you can customise your own **requirements.tx**t file depending on your project needs.
+- python-dotenv is useful when you want to separate sensitive data like usernames, password and others
 - pandas is useful for data manipulation (dataframes)
-- polars is faster than Pandas for large datasets
 - plotly is powerfull for data visualisation (bar, line and other plots)
 - scikit-learn is useful for machine learning models (decision tree, random forest, support vector machine and others)
+- pillow is needed when working with images
 - jupyterlab is needed when working with Jupyter notebooks

+You can install more packages later.
+For example:
+- geopandas is powerfull when working with maps
+- polars is faster than Pandas for large datasets
 - ipywidgets helps to create controls in jupyter notebooks like dropdownlists, radio buttons, buttons and others
-- pillow is needed when working with images
 - duckdb is a powerfull embedded database for analytical purposes
-- geopandas is powerfull when working with maps
-- python-dotenv is useful when you want to separate sensitive data like usernames, password and others
+- tensorflow is very popular for neural networks (deep learning)

 ## For those who prefer conda environments
 - Use your vscode or R studio terminal to download miniconda: `wget -P /mnt/homes/your_user/ https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`